Pylons/pylonsproject.org/README.md

 # pylonsproject.org
-The future home of the Pylons Project marketing website.

-This website shall describe the Pylons Project organization and its projects.
+The home of the Pylons Project marketing website, describing the organization and its projects.

-Examples include [Pallets](https://www.palletsprojects.com/) and its projects.

-See [Issue #7](https://github.com/Pylons/pylonsproject.org/issues/7) for the proposed structure of this website.

-## Demo

-A demo is available [here](http://upcoming.pylonsproject.org/) until we deploy as the main site.

 ## Environment